 You have plenty of options.
 You have to do what is best for you.
 You could reach out to your lender for help.
 Many are surprised to find their lender will help them with options so they can keep their house.
-And honestly, if I were a lender, I would do the same because lenders do not want to deal with foreclosures either.
+Lenders do not want to deal with foreclosures either.
 They will help you find a way to continue paying your mortgage monthly to avoid any negative impact on your credit score.

 You also have the option of a short sale or selling your house for a lesser value than what is owed on the mortgage.
 If you find yourself in a complete financial disaster, you also have the option of filing for bankruptcy.

 Whichever you choose, the most important step to take when you find yourself underwater is continuing to make monthly payments and reaching out to your lender for help.
 It never hurts to ask.